Skip to Main Content

 Which Employees Does the Rule Apply To?

-The proposed rule would apply to a wide range of classes of employees, including employees, independent contractors, externs, interns, volunteers, apprentice and sole proprietor, except the rule does not apply to a franchisee in the context of a franchisee-franchisor relationship but not including workers who work for franchisor.
+The proposed rule would apply to a wide range of classes of employees, including employees, independent contractors, externs, interns, volunteers, apprentices, and sole proprietors, except the rule does not apply to a franchisee in the context of a franchisee-franchisor relationship but not including workers who work for franchisor.

 Noncompetes Are Created by Employers for Employers